-About the CS Strategy Guide
+About the Customer Success Strategy Guide

-We’ve put together this customer success guide to help businesses outline their first customer success strategy.
+We’ve put together this guide to help businesses outline their first customer success strategy.
 By following these recommendations, you’ll be able to boost retention rates, increase revenue by identifying upsell and cross-sell opportunities, and overall improve your relationships with your customers.

 Here’s what you’ll find in this guide: